daattali/advanced-shiny/README.md

 <h2 id="shinyjs">Prereq: How to hide/show something in Shiny?
 How to disable an input?
 How do I reset an input?</h2>

 A few very common questions in Shiny are "how do I hide/show something", "how do I disable an input", and "how do I reset an input".
 Many of the code samples in this document also rely on being able to do these things, so I wanted to start by saying that I will be using the [shinyjs](https://github.com/daattali/shinyjs) package to do all that.
-(Yes, of course I'm also shamelessly advertising shinyjs by saying this... but it is going to be useful for many concepts here)
+(Yes, I know it looks like I'm shamelessly advertising shinyjs by saying this... but it is going to be useful for many concepts here)

 <h2 id="plot-spinner">Show a spinning "loading" animation while a plot is recalculating</h2>